kelektiv/node.bcrypt.js/README.md

 _Pre-built binaries for various NodeJS versions are made available on a best-effort basis._

-Only the current stable and supported LTS releases are actively tested against.
+Only the current stable and supported LTS releases (Node 18+) are actively tested against.

 _There may be an interval between the release of the module and the availabilty of the compiled modules._

 Currently, we have pre-built binaries that support the following platforms:

-1. Windows x32 and x64
+1. Windows x64 and arm64
-2. Linux x64 (GlibC and musl)
+2. Linux x64 and arm64 (GlibC and musl)
-3. macOS
+3. macOS x64 and arm64

 If you face an error like this: